 |---|---|---|

 - Daily: Check for leaks in hoses and the hydraulic tank.
-Verify PTO engagement.
+Verify PTO engagement and check oil level on dipstick.

-- Weekly: Grease cylinder pins and tailgate hinges with Heavy Duty Lithium Grease.
+- Weekly: Grease cylinder pins, lower trunnion mounts, and tailgate hinges with Heavy Duty Lithium Grease.

-- Monthly: Retorque structural bolts on the chassis frame.
+- Monthly: Retorque structural bolts on the chassis frame and tipping hinge pins.
+Target torque is 350 Nm.

-- Every 6 Months: Drain tank, replace return filter, and refill with fresh hydraulic oil.
+- Every 6 Months: Drain hydraulic oil tank completely.
+Clean the suction strainer screen and replace the high-pressure return line filter.
+Refill with fresh hydraulic oil.